myypo/compass.nvim/README.md

-    -- Weights and options for the frecency algorithm -- When appropriate tries to prioritize showing most used and most recently used plugin marks, for example, in a picker UI frecency = {
+    -- Weights and options for the frecency algorithm -- When appropriate tries to prioritize showing most used and most recently used plugin marks, for example, in a picker UI
+    -- NOTE: the default numbers are pretty random and I am not sure how to proceed with the feature overall frecency = {
         time_bucket = {
             -- This table can be of any length